 CINHS grew rapidly over the years, branching out into an imaging center with focus on neurologic imaging and a physiatry practice for nerve testing and non-surgical interventions.
+Physical Therapy services were introduced to CINHS in 2019 to address the needs of patients for either non-surgical or post-surgical care.
 As a way to also serve the needs of neuro education and research, Central Illinois Neuroscience Foundation was formed to serve the community.
 Dr. Hans Stroink donated the former site of Stroink Lab on Mercer Avenue in Bloomington to the Foundation to support their activities.
 Participating in Foundation activities complements the core mission of CINHS in providing the best neurosurgical care to Central Illinois.

 For patient convenience, comprehensive care is provided under one roof which also includes pain management and physical therapy.
 We are proud of our relationships with other providers who mutually support care throughout the Bloomington, Pontiac, Champaign, and Mattoon areas.